ScreamingLineage/spambot/README.md

 Either of the above options can be used to give the bot some text to spam.
 However only one of them can be used at at a time.

-  - `-f` or `--file` - denote a file to be spammed (if the file contains spaces or some special characters then it is recommended to place it within quotes)
+  - `-f`, `--file` - denote a file to be spammed (if the file contains spaces or some special characters then it is recommended to place it within quotes)
-  - `-s` or `--string` - denote a word or a sentence (enclosed within quotes)
+  - `-s`, `--string` - denote a word or a sentence (enclosed within quotes)

 Examples -